charity-base/charity-base-api/README.md

-# open-charities
+# charity-base
-[OpenCharities.org.uk] (http://opencharities.org.uk/) is an open source database + API which provides detailed information on the finances, activities and locations of 350,000 charities and subsidiary charities in England & Wales.
+[CharityBase.uk] (http://charitybase.uk/) is an open source database + API which provides detailed information on the finances, activities and locations of 350,000 charities and subsidiary charities in England & Wales.
 The database brings together information published by the Charity Commission in their <a href="http://data.charitycommission.gov.uk/" target="_blank">data download</a> with additional fields shared on their charity search websites (<a href="http://apps.charitycommission.gov.uk/showcharity/registerofcharities/RegisterHomePage.aspx" target="_blank">original</a> and <a href="http://beta.charitycommission.gov.uk/" target="_blank">Beta</a>).
-The following gives instruction of how to build your own version of OpenCharities.
+The following gives instruction of how to build your own version of CharityBase.

 - [Prerequisites] (#prerequisites)
 - [Installation] (#installation)